Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Introduction

-It has recently been pointed out \cite{Longhi} that diffusion in non-Hermitian systems with non-reciprocal hopping shows very different features.
-In the presence of a finite non-reciprocity $g$ in hopping the standard ``cascade-like'' diffusion [see Fig. \ref{fig_1pd}, panel (a)] in the Hermitian limit $g=0$ becomes extinct.
+It has recently been pointed out \cite{Longhi} that the wave-packet spreading in non-Hermitian systems with non-reciprocal hopping shows very different features.
+In the presence of a finite non-reciprocity $g$ in hopping the standard ``cascade-like'' wave-packet spreading [see Fig. \ref{fig_1herm}, panel (a)] in the Hermitian limit $g=0$ becomes extinct.
 It only revives in the vicinity of the localization transition: $W\simeq W_c$ [see Fig. \ref{fig_1pd}, panel (c)].
-In the extended phase: $W<W_c$, the wave packet does not diffuse, but it only {\it slides} in the direction imposed by the non-reciprocality $g$.
-In the body of the paper we show and study systematically how this drastic change in the manner of diffusion caused by the non-reciprocity $g$ is reflected in the dynamical property of the entanglement entropy.
+In the extended phase: $W<W_c$, the wave packet does not spread, but it only {\it slides} in the direction imposed by the non-reciprocality $g$.
+In the body of the paper we show and study systematically how this drastic change in the manner of wave-packet spreading caused by the non-reciprocity $g$ is reflected in the dynamical property of the entanglement entropy.

 As already mentioned in the Hermitian limit, the inter-particle interaction $V$ plays a non-trivial role in determining the dynamical property of the entanglement entropy; especially, its effect is predominant in long time-scale dynamics.
 Here, we show in this paper that the inter-particle interaction $V$ plays also a non-trivial and principal role in the entanglement dynamics of a non-Hermitian system with non-reciprocal hopping.
 The remainder of the paper is structured as follows.
 In Sec. \ref{sectionII} we describe the model and show the mechanics of unusual dynamics.
 In Sec. \ref{sectionIII} we give details of the entanglement dynamics, highlighting its non-monotonic time evolution.
-In Sec. \ref{sectionIV} we examine the size dependence of the results, predicting an unusual are-volume-are law crossover of the maximal entanglement entropy.
+In Sec. \ref{sectionIV} we examine the size dependence of the results, predicting an unusual area-volume-area law crossover of the maximal entanglement entropy.
 In Sec. \ref{sectionV} we point out and visualize the characteristic stages in the evolution of the reduced density matrix, which underlie the unusual non-Hermitian entanglement dynamics.
 Sec. \ref{sectionVI} is devoted to concluding remarks.
 Some details are left to the appendices.